rajkiran-v/rajkiran-v.github.io/_pages/about.md

 toc_depth: 1
 ---

+# Dr. Raj Kiran V: Biography and Vision

-## **Short Biography**
+## Short Biography

-Dr. Raj Kiran V received his Ph.D. from the Electrical Engineering Department of the[Indian Institute of Technology (IIT) Madras](https://www.ee.iitm.ac.in/), where he was honored with the Best Interdisciplinary Thesis award at the institute level.
+Dr. Raj Kiran V received his Ph.D. from the Electrical Engineering Department of the [Indian Institute of Technology (IIT) Madras](https://www.ee.iitm.ac.in/), where he was honored with the **Best Interdisciplinary Thesis award** at the institute level.

-Currently, he serves as a Principal Scientist in the cardiovascular division of the Healthcare Technology Innovation Centre [(HTIC – IIT Madras)](https://www.hticiitm.org/).
-With over a decade of experience in R&D and two years in Product Development, he specializes in biomedical technologies within the cardiovascular domain.
-Over the years, he has collaborated with clinicians and researchers from multiple healthcare centers to address real-world biomedical challenges in vascular health assessment.
-His scientific contributions are evident in the scope and quality of his work, which includes over 70 peer-reviewed publications and seven issued patents (with more than 30 filed).
+Currently, he serves as a **Principal Scientist** in the cardiovascular division of the Healthcare Technology Innovation Centre [(HTIC – IIT Madras)](https://www.hticiitm.org/).
+With over a decade of experience in **R&D** and two years in **Product Development**, he specializes in biomedical technologies within the cardiovascular domain.
+Over the years, he has collaborated with clinicians and researchers from multiple healthcare centers to address **real-world biomedical challenges** in vascular health assessment.
+His scientific contributions are evident in the scope and quality of his work, which includes:

+- Over **70 peer-reviewed publications**
+- **7 issued patents** (with more than 30 patents filed)

-His expertise spans several critical areas, including advanced signal processing, biomedical instrumentation, vascular biomechanics, vascular aging pathways, and novel ultrasound imaging technologies.
-This diverse skill set enables him to excel as an architect, innovator, designer, and developer of groundbreaking biomedical solutions.
-He is passionate about transforming healthcare accessibility by creating affordable solutions and advocating for preventive and primordial care.
+His expertise spans several critical areas, including **advanced signal processing, biomedical instrumentation, vascular biomechanics, vascular aging pathways**, and **novel ultrasound imaging technologies**.
+This diverse skill set enables him to excel as an **architect, innovator, designer, and developer** of groundbreaking biomedical solutions.
+He is passionate about transforming healthcare accessibility by creating **affordable solutions** and advocating for **preventive and primordial care**.

-For detailed professional information [my resume][2].
+For detailed professional information: [my resume][1].

 ---

-## **Current Focus**
+## Philosophy and Vision

+I firmly believe that **indigenous problems demand indigenous solutions**, particularly in a developing country like India.

+India’s medical device market, valued at approximately **$15 billion as of 2023–2024**, relies heavily on imports, with **70–80% of devices sourced from abroad**.
+These include high-end technologies like imaging systems and diagnostic tools.
+However, the reliance on imports inflates costs due to **customs duties, logistics, and foreign exchange rates**, inadvertently limiting access to affordable healthcare for a vast majority of the population.
+Alarmingly, only **20% of the population can afford essential medical care during illness**.
+This strikingly small number underscores the need for innovative, locally tailored solutions **to bridge gaps in accessibility and affordability, which is my vision**.

+As a technologist, I understand my role extends far beyond the confines of translational research.
+To make a tangible impact, I expose myself to the **full spectrum of product development**, from understanding the nuances of **regulatory compliance** to successfully launching products into the market.
+This holistic approach enables me to bridge the gap between innovative ideas and practical solutions that address real-world challenges.

-From 2023-2024, I have been leading the product development of [ARTSENS® Plus](https://artsens.tech/), an affordable, image-free ultrasound technology for comprehensive vascular health assessment.
-This innovative device, a key contribution of my Ph.D. thesis, is the only solution capable of measuring local carotid artery stiffness, aortic pulse wave velocity, central blood pressure, and brachial blood pressure in a single test.
+This philosophy shaped my doctoral research and continues to drive my post-PhD endeavors.
+From **2023 to 2024**, I led the **technology and product development activities** for [ARTSENS® Plus](https://artsens.tech/), a **portable, image-free ultrasound technology** designed for comprehensive vascular health assessment.
+As one of the key contributions of my [Ph.D. thesis][2], this affordable device uniquely measures:**Local carotid artery stiffness**, **Aortic pulse wave velocity**, **Central blood pressure**,**Brachial blood pressure**, all in a single test—capabilities unmatched in the current market.

-In addition to product development, I have been driving translational research within the **Cardiovascular Science and Technology** cluster of our R&D center.
-My work also extends to **regulatory affairs**, where I successfully managed compliance of ARTSENS® Plus, completing the needed documentation for **FDA 510(k)** and **CDSCO submissions** within a year.
+Beyond my technology translation role within the team, I have embraced **regulatory affairs**, successfully managing compliance for ARTSENS® Plus and completing the necessary documentation for both **FDA 510(k)** and **CDSCO submissions** within a year.

-Currently, I am on an exploratory journey to harness the potential of **AI-driven preventive and personalized strategies** to mitigate the risk of CVDs.

-## **Vision and Passion**

-## **Explore More**
+While **translational research** is my core passion, these experiences have been pivotal in expanding my understanding of the **

 - Visit [my portfolio](/portfolio/) for a deeper dive into my projects and contributions.

-[1]: /assets/docs/thesis.pdf
+[1]: /assets/docs/resume.pdf
-[2]: /assets/docs/resume.pdf
+[2]: /assets/docs/thesis.pdf